jaytula/netlify-auth-service-example/NOTES.md

 // 6.
 Return the user id and a Set-Cookie header with the JWT cookie
 ```

+#### Testing with Postman

+- Startup mongodb container with `docker-compose up`
+- Check with Compass what is in it
+- Setup up tunnel with `lt -h https://serverless.social -p 8888 some-fixed-name
+- Run `netlify dev`
+- Endpoint is `/.netlify/functions/login` Send JSON body with `email` and `password`

 ### Logout

 ### A protected endpoint